NBISweden/workshop_omics_integration/precourse.md

 - R Studio (preferably version 1.2)
 - Cytoscape

 You do not need to know how to program in both R or Python to follow the lessons, as we will demonstrate how to perform the analyses.
-All the materials will be openly available after the course, so you will be able to run them on your own.
+If you want to get started in one of the programming languages please have a look at the [bonus material below][#bonus].

 We also provide a conda environment that contains part of the software and packages that we will use.
 This has not been fully tested in all operating systems.
 You can find instructions [here][6].

-# Bonus
+## Bonus

 **Programming in R and Python**
 If you would like to get started in one of the programming languages that we use, we regularly offer courses in [R and Python][1].
 For instance:
 - [Python programming with applications to bioinformatics][2] - Introductory Python course

 You may also look at the following online materials: